floss1138/dbDotCad/README.md

 N-N-N

-N = Numeric up to 4 numbers, no spaces.
+N = Numeric, one or more numbers, no spaces.
 N must contain at least one number and separated by hyphens.

 The File name will contain the Document Title with an alphabetical revision identifier and a friendly name:

 N-N-N-A_friendlyname.dwg

-A = Upper case alpha up to 4 letters, no spaces.
+A = Upper case alpha, one or more letters, no spaces.
 Must contain at least one alphabetical character.
 The hyphens and underscore must be present and are used as part of a file/title name integrity check.

 NUMERIC_AREA_CODE-